 Parodied in Bloom County, as Opus learns English from the show.
 In the first of those strips, he responds to "Trumpet player" with "Terflump Gerflump"; in the second, he answers "Public servant" with "bozo".
 In both cases, Rogers just says "Good!"

-In another strip, Oliver's computer does the same thing, but responds to the TV by saying "Ted Koppel is a waffle".
-When Mr. Rogers says "Good!", the computer addresses the house: "MISTER ROGERS HAS LOST IT!"
+In another strip, Oliver's Banana Jr. computer does the same thing, but responds to the TV by saying "Ted Koppel is a waffle".
+When Mr. Rogers says "Good!", the computer addresses the house: "MISTER ROGERS HAS GONE BANANAS!"

 And aside from the occasional Fourth Wall break, Sesame Street avoided this as well for the most part.
 Then along came "Elmo's World".

 There's also "Abby's Flying Fairy School", but the characters ask each other questions rather than the audience.

 Drake & Josh both try to talk to the people watching the show.
 In a truly hilarious bit, Drake is warmly received by his audience and given a plate of cookies through the fourth wall, while Josh is both insulted and spit upon.